-FEC can, and does, disconnect for non-payment year-round.
+FEC can and does, disconnect for non-payment year-round.
 FEC is not regulated by the Kansas Corporation Commission, and therefore, is not under the Cold Weather Rule.
 See FEC's Rules and Regulations for details.
-If you will be unable to make a payment, contact our office before the due date (which is the 26th of each month).
+If you will be unable to make a payment, contact our office before the due date.
 In many cases, FEC member service representatives will try to find a solution that fits.

 It is the members responsibility to contact FEC if you are unable to pay your bill.

 Help may be available from several agencies in the area, but not guaranteed.
 We provide a list as a courtesy to you.